-Another integral design measure of the RTG facility that helps in saving energy and provides a high degree of thermal protection is usage of in-built Expanded Polystyrene (EPS) foam.
-Due to its closed cell structure EPS has a very low thermal conductivity that leads to the optimized performance of the air conditioning system in the facility.
-Inculcating such energy efficient yet simple solutions in design are beneficial in the long run with minimum maintenance cost required for upkeep.
+Another integral design measure of the RTG facility that helps in saving energy and provides a high degree of thermal protection is the usage of in-built Expanded Polystyrene (EPS) foam.
+Due to its closed-cell structure EPS has a very low thermal conductivity that leads to the optimized performance of the air conditioning system in the facility.
+Inculcating such energy-efficient yet simple solutions in the design are beneficial in the long run with minimum maintenance cost required for upkeep.
 The EP based form of work is embedded as a sacrificial shuttering in the slab.
-It brings down the usage of steel and concrete, speeds up the work site and adds a huge thermal insulation to the building.
+It brings down the usage of steel and concrete, speeds up the worksite, and adds huge thermal insulation to the building.

-When designing and executing for Research facilities it is always important to keep in mind the minute details that could impact form and functioning of the overall structure.
-Intelligent control systems like IoT, when combined with the usage of other energy efficient architectural solution, are a perfect solution for saving energy and pin-pointing faulty equipment that can lead to problems in the future.
-By combining new-age technology with smart design, the team at ANA Design was successful in developing a world class research facility for Reliance Technology Group helping them push the boundaries of science and discovery.
+When designing and executing for Research facilities it is always important to keep in mind the minute details that could impact the form and functioning of the overall structure.
+Intelligent control systems like IoT, when combined with the usage of other energy-efficient architectural solutions, are a perfect solution for saving energy and pinpointing faulty equipment that can lead to problems in the future.
+By combining new-age technology with smart design, the team at ANA Design was successful in developing a world-class research facility for Reliance Technology Group helping them push the boundaries of science and discovery.

-ANA Design is an architectural design firm which built Reliance Technology Group’s 500,000 sq. feet research facility in Mumbai.
+ANA Design is an architectural design firm that built Reliance Technology Group’s 500,000 sq.ft research facility in Mumbai.
 The aim was to design innovative structures and make best use of the available spaces.
-Use of smart solutions like internet of things by the architectural design office act as a central control system along with other energy efficient systems which help in optimizing performance at low cost.
+Use of smart solutions like the internet of things by the architectural design office act as a central control system along with other energy-efficient systems that help in optimizing performance at low cost.
 While designing Research facilities it is always crucial to keep in mind the little details that could impact the form and functioning of the overall structure.